 “Hi Susie, thanks for coming,” John said, “but I really, really want to get out.”

-Over the next 24 hours, more than 100 rescue personnel worked feverishly to free John.
+Over the next 24 hours, more than 100 rescue personnel worked feverishly to free John Edward Jones from the depths of Nutty Putty Cave.
 The best plan they had was to use a system of pulleys and ropes to try to free John from his perilously tight spot.